-The Adult Christian Education (ACE) program is jointly administered by the college under an agreement with its sponsoring denominational convention, the Georgia Baptist Mission Board (GBMB).
-Under the agreement the college offers select Christian Studies and ministry courses to non-traditional-aged students (25 years old or above) at ACE Center locations established by the GBMB.
+The Georgia Baptist Bible Institute (GBBI) program is jointly administered by the college under an agreement with its sponsoring denominational convention, the Georgia Baptist Mission Board (GBMB).
+Under the agreement the college offers select Christian Studies and ministry courses to non-traditional-aged students (25 years old or above) at GBBI Center locations established by the GBMB.

 Students may take the courses as continuing education classes toward certificates conferred by the GBMB, or they may opt to complete the classes for course credit conferred by the college.
 Students exercising this second option may complete the first 30 hours of coursework very inexpensively, after which they may apply that credit toward a four-year degree, primarily in the college's online Bachelor of Arts program in Christian studies.
-This academic year the college has plans to recruit a new cohort starting in the spring semester to begin a 30-hour course of study at the ACE Center housed in the Laurens Baptist Association building in Dublin.